Fort Smith, Arkansas: History

-Judge Isaac Parker served as U.S. District Judge 1875–1896.
+Parker served as U.S. District Judge from 1875 to 1896.
 He was nicknamed the "Hanging Judge": in his first term after assuming his post, he tried 18 people for murder, convicted 15 of them, and sentenced eight of those to die.
 Six of these men were later hanged on the same day.
 Over the course of his career in Fort Smith, Parker sentenced 160 people to death.
 Of those, 79 were executed on the gallows.
 His courthouse is now marked as a National Historic Site, where "more men were put to death by the U.S. Government... than in any other place in American history."
+Parker was assisted in his law enforcement efforts by famed African-American marshal Bass Reeves.

-William Clayton served as US Attorney under four different presidents and later was appointed as Chief Justice of Indian Territory.
-He was instrumental in achieving statehood for Oklahoma in 1907, after Native American claims were extinguished by distribution of communal lands under the Dawes Act and the breakup of tribal governments.
+William Clayton served as U.S. Attorney under four different presidents and was later appointed Chief Justice of the Indian Territory.
+He was instrumental in achieving statehood for Oklahoma in 1907, after Native American claims were extinguished by distribution of communal lands under the Dawes Act and the break-up of tribal governments.
 Together with Territorial Governor Frank Frantz, Clayton took a copy of the Oklahoma Constitution to President Theodore Roosevelt after the state was admitted to the Union in 1907.
-Governor Frantz and Judge Clayton both lost their territorial positions when Oklahoma became a state; a new governor was elected and the Roosevelt administration appointed a new judge.
+Governor Frantz and Judge Clayton both lost their territorial positions when Oklahoma became a state: a new governor was elected and the Roosevelt administration appointed a new judge.

 During investment in the military prior to World War II, the Army returned to Fort Smith in 1941.
 It established the Fort Chaffee Military Reservation east of the city.

 On April 21, 1996, a large tornado, part of the April 1996 tornado outbreak sequence, destroyed and heavily damaged much of historic downtown Fort Smith around the Garrison Avenue Bridge.
 The storm tracked from eastern Pittsburg County, Oklahoma into Fort Smith and Van Buren, Arkansas.
 The tornado left four people dead in western Arkansas.
 Days later, the damaged Eads Brothers Furniture building in downtown Fort Smith was destroyed by one of the largest fires in the city's history.